cosbi-research/SWTChartPlus/README.md

 - toggle log/linear scale with Ctrl+L
 - possibility to set the mouse icon while scrolling
 - possibility to view the mouse coordinates in the graph in a label passed to the method setLblMousePosition

+For any information or request you may want to get in touch with the [COSBI Bioinformatics lab](mailto:bioinformatics@cosbi.eu).
+We'll be happy to help!